Contact us (08) 9212 4333

 For many of us, overly long meetings can be a significant source of sedentary behaviour within a modern workplace environment.
 Many of us are unaware of the very real harm that sitting too much exposes us to, including a heightened risk of heart disease, diabetes and poor mental and emotional health among other chronic health conditions.

-7 steps to a healthier meeting' is a new resource which provides useful tips and information to help your workplace achieve healthier meetings and tackle sitting less throughout the work day.
+7 steps to a healthier meeting' is a resource which provides useful tips and information to help your workplace achieve healthier meetings and tackle sitting less throughout the workday.

 Longer term, you should think about creating a policy that sets out your organisation's intentions and commitment to providing a work environment that encourages good health.

 If you are looking to incorporate physical activity into your workplace health and wellbeing program, Australia's Physical Activity and Sedentary Behaviour Guidelines for Adults (18-64 years) provides a great place to start.

 To raise awareness about the importance of physical activity and sitting less in your workday watch our Toolbox video #6: Do more to get more or share Facts about Physical Activity with your colleagues to help increase awareness about the importance of physical activity.
 And, check out the 'Have you heard about? section below to see what programs your workplace could get involved with.